-In Thanksgiving tradition, Biden to grant presidential pardon to a turkey; both birds get a reprieve
+In Thanksgiving tradition, Biden grants presidential pardon to turkeys

 President Donald Trump carried on the tradition during his years in the White House, last year pardoning Corn, and also sparring the life of Cob.
 “Thanksgiving is a special day for turkeys,” Trump quipped.
 “I guess probably, for the most part, not a very good one.”

-The 2021 turkeys, Peanut Butter and Jelly, were, like other recently-pardoned turkeys, hosted at the Willard InterContinental hotel, where they stayed in a fancy suite as they waited for their ride to the White House.
+The 2021 turkeys, Peanut Butter and Jelly, were, like other recently pardoned turkeys, hosted at the Willard InterContinental hotel, where they stayed in a fancy suite as they waited for their ride to the White House.